Updated on September 12th, 2022

 - Provide an upper entrance.
 This gives bees an alternative that may be closer to them and can be used if the lower opening is blocked (by snow maybe).
 It also helps vent out moist air.

-- Consider adding a box (between the inner and outer covers) with an insulating material like burlap or wood shavings.
+- Consider adding a box between the inner and outer covers (honey supers work fine).
+Add insulating material like burlap or wood shavings to the box.
 It not only helps retain heat but can absorb moisture.
 Moisture control boards are also available.

 Wrapping The Hive